 - Killing foreign bodies.

-Classical pathway: an immune complex binds to C1 – C1 cleaves proteins C2 and C4 – this causes cleavage of C3 – Cleavage of C5,5,6,8,9 – Membrane attack complex forms – cell lysis occurs
+- Classical pathway: an immune complex binds to C1, which then cleaves proteins C2 and C4.
+This causes cleavage of C3 and then of C5,6,8,9.
+A membrane attack complex forms, and cell lysis occurs.

-In disease, complement systems can either be overactive or underactive.
+During a disease, complement systems can either be overactive or underactive.
 Complement deficiencies of the molecules that inhibit the system will cause an overactive response.
-Deficiencies in proteins that activate the system (like C3) leads to underactive responses.
-This means patients are more susceptible to bacterial and viral infections.
+Deficiencies in proteins that activate the system (like C3) lead to underactive responses.
+This means that patients are more susceptible to bacterial and viral infections.

 Deficiencies in decay-accelerating factor (DAF)